Rehabilitation usually starts after treatment. However, with sarcoma you may find that it helps to start rehabilitation earlier.

-Surgery is one of the most common treatments for patients who have sarcoma.
-It is very helpful even before the operation to have an idea of what rehabilitation you may need afterwards.
-It's generally good to keep yourself as mobile and strong as possible before surgery to help make a smooth recovery.
-However you may be advised to avoid certain movements or not to bear weight through their limb.
+It’s generally good to keep yourself as mobile and strong as possible before surgery to help make a smooth recovery.
+However, you may be advised to avoid certain movements or not to bear weight through their limb.

 As surgery for a sarcoma could involve almost any part of the body, it is difficult to give an exact list of what the rehabilitation may include, but below are some ideas that you may like to consider in advance of your surgery, so that you are prepared:

-- Walking aids such as elbow crutches or a walking stick
+- Walking aids e.g. elbow crutches or a walking stick

-- Home exercise programme to regain the movement in your limbs and increase your muscle strength.
-It may also help to put in place an exercise programme before surgery or other treatment, to help you recover faster
+- Home exercise programme to regain the movement in your limbs and increase your muscle strength

 - Advice on preventing stiffness and swelling in your joints and limbs

-- Specialist massage called connective tissue massage may help with scar healing and prevent soft tissue tightness, once your wound has healed
+- Connective tissue massage may help with scar healing and prevent soft tissue tightness, once your wound has healed

 - Physiotherapy can usually be given in the home or in an out-patient department, but sometimes it is necessary to have intensive physiotherapy as an in-patient for a short period to regain function after the surgery

-- Movement in a joint can usually be maintained with daily stretching.
-Your physiotherapist will teach you.
-Do these exercises at least three times a day during the radiotherapy and at least once a day after the treatment has finished.
+Movement in a joint can usually be maintained with daily stretching.
+Your physiotherapist will teach you exercises to do at least three times a day during the radiotherapy and at least once a day after the treatment has finished.